mitchellh/vagrant-aws/README.md

 * `ssh_private_key_path` - The path to the SSH private key.
 This overrides `config.ssh.private_key_path`.
 * `ssh_username` - The SSH username, which overrides `config.ssh.username`.
+* `security_groups` - An array of security groups for the instance.
+If this instance will be launched in VPC, this must be a list of security group IDs.
 * `subnet_id` - The subnet to boot the instance into, for VPC.

 These can be set like typical provider-specific configuration: